 * Please note: When I quote/ paraphrase things Mother said, way back when, please don’t think I agree, by any means, with all her ideas or ways of thinking and doing.

 That’s the way I was raised.
 But that was a long time ago.
-Since then, I have routed out a lot of these backwards beliefs, and ways of thinking, and behaving — Let’s hope! — Not only in my values, but in my lack of prejudice, as well as in my rationality and understanding.
+Since then, I have routed out a lot of these backward beliefs, and ways of thinking, and behaving — Let’s hope! — Not only in my values but in my lack of prejudice, as well as in my rationality and understanding.